Learn Top Five

 Reduce Household Dust

-Why is dust reduction important for a healthy home?
+Why is dust reduction a top priority?

 Harvard Healthy Building researchers describe hormonally active dust as “a stew of dozens of chemicals that migrate out of furnishings and that can interfere with sperm counts, fertility, successful birth, and the timing of puberty and menopause.”
 Yipe!
 This is why I take dusting seriously.